NLnetLabs/roto-api/README.md

 It can be queried on prefix and ASNs.

-Everything is hosted from RAM, so this should be
+Everything is hosted from RAM, so this should be ⚡fast.
 ## Resources

 | Name     | Type          |  Endpoint           |